kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-3/index.md

 +------------+--------------+
 ```

+I could notice some small sub-images (perhaps text parameters, such as U-Boot commands or bootargs?), as well as larger parts (38 MiB or 90 MiB - perhaps the ramdisk?).
+The 2 MiB partition looked interesting as well, as it could potentially contain `optee` or `armfw` backup images.

-Oh, and by the way, this is the entropy of `loader` and `hlcode`...
+Oh, and by the way, here's the entropy of `loader` and `hlcode`...

 ![`loader` entropy](entropy-loader.png)
 ![`hlcode` entropy](entropy-hlcode.png)

+Yeah, it was all encrypted.
+Even if I could guess which sub-image had what kind of data, it would be pointless without knowing the encryption scheme being used.

-The sharp drop is just the end of the image (where it becomes all 0xFF).
-The `hlcode`, however, has some actual non-encrypted data by the end - a full copy of `mboot`.
+The sharp drop (at the end of the 1st picture) was just where the actual data ended (where it became all 0xFF).
+The `hlcode`, however, had some actual non-encrypted data by the end - a full copy of `mboot`.

-This does not look good.
+*This did not look good.*

 ## To be continued

+As I've mostly ran out of ideas by now, I will probably be focusing on some other things for the time being.

-I don't want to keep these posts too long.
-Also, I will be focusing on some other things (as I've mostly ran out of ideas now), so I will probably get back to this topic in a few months.
+Also, I don't want to keep these posts too long, so I will probably get back to this topic in a few months.

 Come back for part 4 :)